emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Since a Derivation is also determined by its inputs, the function defined in `program/default.nix`{:.language-shell .highlight} returns a different Derivation for every different value of `libgreeting`{:.language-shell .highlight}.

-In other words, when building `greeter`{:.language-shell .highlight}, each value you choose for `greeting`{:.language-shell .highlight} yields a different Derivation of `libgreeting`{:.language-shell .highlight} to be built. `libgreeting`{:.language-shell .highlight} being the sole input to `greeter`{:.language-shell .highlight}, this causes a different Derivation of `greeter`{:.language-shell .highlight} to be built.
+In other words, when building `greeter`{:.language-shell .highlight}, each value you choose for `greeting`{:.language-shell .highlight} yields a different Derivation of `libgreeting`{:.language-shell .highlight} to be built. `libgreeting`{:.language-shell .highlight} being the key variable input to `greeter`{:.language-shell .highlight}, this causes a different Derivation of `greeter`{:.language-shell .highlight} to be built.
 For each value of `greeting`{:.language-shell .highlight}, you get two Outputs in the store: one for `greeter`{:.language-shell .highlight}, one for `libgreeting`{:.language-shell .highlight}.

 It's easier to see with an example.

-## Running the Build.
+## Running the Build

 In the source directory, there are two files, `demo01.nix`{:.language-shell .highlight} and `demo02.nix`{:.language-shell .highlight}.
 They differ _only_ in the `greeting`{:.language-shell .highlight} they pass to the function defined in `./program/default.nix`{:.language-shell .highlight}, so I'll just show `demo01.nix`{:.language-shell .highlight}: